-This report is intended for the use of management of the Humanitarian Enterprises of Lincoln Parish and the Legislative Auditor, State of Louisiana, and should not be used by those who have not agreed to the procedures and taken responsibility for the sufficiency of the procedures for their purposes.
+This report is intended for the use of management of the Lincoln Parish Detention Center and the Legislative Auditor, State of Louisiana, and should not be used by those who have not agreed to the procedures and taken responsibility for the sufficiency of the procedures for their purposes.
 Under Louisiana Revised Statute 24:513, this report is distributed by the Legislative Auditor as a public document.